 Top investors typically hold a well-diversified portfolio which protects them against economic downturns and swings.
 It is a well-known fact that real estate is the top safe investment because there will always be a demand for it.
 And with real-estate crowdfunding platforms now well-established, everyone can get a slice of the pie.
 What is perhaps less well-known is that many of these top investors also invest considerably in art.

 You might have seen pictures of rich people’s homes and you’ll almost always see their homes adorned with exquisite pieces of art.
-They not only serve to make the place beautiful, they’re actually storing a good chunk of their net worth in those art collections.
+They not only serve to make the place beautiful, but they’re also actually storing a good chunk of their net worth in those art collections.

-The purpose of this opportunity is the granting of a loan to a project developer for the acquisition and economic exploitation through its holding and sale on an online gallery of a painting by the Spanish artist Secundino Hernández and its subsequent sale in 24 months.
+The purpose of this opportunity was the granting of a loan to a project developer for the acquisition and economic exploitation through its holding and sale on an online gallery of a painting by the Spanish artist Secundino Hernández and its subsequent sale in 24 months.

 - Buy-to-sell, meaning it will be bought with a clear intent to resell at a higher price within a predefined time frame.